 The ownership, operation and management of the LLC are set forth in the company's LLC Operating Agreement, which is not required to be filed with the state and can therefore be changed without the company ever having to pay a fee to file an amendment.

-You can, if you so desire, elect to add additional information to your Certificate of Formation.
+You can, if you so desire, elect to add additional information to your Delaware LLC's Certificate of Formation.
 This is a personal choice with advantages and disadvantages.

 Some people want the LLC's members' names listed on the Certificate, or the titles of the LLC's members, or perhaps the physical business address.
 These people typically feel more secure in knowing their name has been filed with the state as a member of the LLC, in case a dispute over ownership should arise at any point.

-If you are preparing your own Delaware LLC Certificate of Formation, your name will be listed on the Certificate as the Delaware LLC's authorized person; this is is why many people opt to have us act as their Delaware Registered Agent.
+If you are preparing your own Delaware LLC Certificate of Formation, your name will be listed on the Certificate as the Delaware LLC's authorized person, this is why many people opt to have us act as their Delaware Registered Agent.

 We can prepare the Delaware LLC Certificate of Formation for you, which allows you to take full advantage of the privacy offered by the Delaware LLC Act.
 Form your Delaware LLC and have our team serve as your Delaware Registered Agent today.